Chetancj121212/collegegpt_frontend/README.md

 2. **Sending messages**: Press Enter or click the send button
 3. **Multi-line messages**: Use Shift + Enter for new lines
 4. **Upload documents**: Click the "Upload Doc" button to add PDF/PPTX files
+5. **Sync Azure Files**: Click "Sync Azure Files" to import documents from Azure storage
+6. **Sync uploaded documents**: Click "Sync Uploads" to process uploaded documents
-5. **Document-based Q&A**: Ask questions about uploaded documents
+7. **Document-based Q&A**: Ask questions about uploaded documents
-6. **Auto-scroll**: Chat automatically scrolls to the latest message
+8. **Auto-scroll**: Chat automatically scrolls to the latest message

 ## 🔄 How RAG Works